-07 What benefits will Crossrail bring?
+06 What benefits would Crossrail bring?

 Crossrail's construction cost has been estimated at £10 billion.

 Nearly 200 million passengers a year are expected to use the new railway.
 When costs and benefits are jointly considered, Crossrail has a benefit to cost ratio of 2:1.
 This means that for every £1 invested, £2 worth of benefits could be obtained.
 It is calculated that Crossrail could help to bring £20 billion in economic and other benefits.